ymmah/chainspace/README.md

 Chainspace is a distributed ledger platform for high-integrity and transparent processing of transactions within a decentralized system.

+More detailed documentation can be found in the `docs` folder of this repo.

 ## Developer Installation

 The bulk of the code is to be found in `chainspacecore`.
 To run a network of chainspace nodes, you need to first compile and package this module.